March slipped by…

 - wrapping them up

-- getting them to the post office and/or seeing people to deliver them in person
+- getting them to the post office and/or seeing people for delivery in person

 - buying or making any new decorations and putting them up

 - when to get your tree out, or to go out and buy one

 - any Christmas entertainments – tickets to book, guest lists to write, invitations to send